News

 Response of archaeal communities to water regimes under simulated warming and drought conditions in Tibetan Plateau wetlands

-Update time: 02/02/2015
+Update time: 02/02/2015 Author:

 Understanding how archaeal communities are affected by water-table drawdown is essential for predicting soil functional responses to future climate change and the consequences of the responses on the soil carbon cycle.